unpackdev/fdb/README.md

 Though this will be hard to achieve without DPDK.
 Will not overkill the prototype with it for now...

+**NOTE: At this moment I am adding all possible faster ways including TCP to be able do proper benchmarking first**

 ## QUIC (HTTP/3)

 https://github.com/quic-go/quic-go/wiki/UDP-Buffer-Sizes